 SCRIPTURE PRINCIPLE: God is love, and the one who abides in love abides in God, and God abides in him.
 I John 4:16b

-Love is the most powerful force in heaven and on earth.
+Love is the most powerful force in Heaven and on earth.
 We need faith, hope, and love while we live here on earth, but only love will endure for eternity.
-When death comes, we will not need faith or hope anymore because we will have what we had believed and hoped for: eternal life.
+After we die, we will not need faith or hope anymore because we will have what we had believed and hoped for: eternal life.
 We will need love throughout eternity.
 Love will go on because God goes on, and He is LOVE.

 God’s love caused Him to send Jesus to earth to suffer and die to save us from our sins.
 Love made Jesus willing to come.
 He was the perfect Sacrifice.
-What did He get out of sacrificing Himself?
+How did He benefit from sacrificing Himself?
 He sacrificed Himself because love is His very nature, His essence.

-Love is the reason that God comes in pursuit of us; He is the shepherd in search of His lost sheep.
-Love is the reason He leaves nothing in our hand by which we might earn our salvation.
+Love is the reason that God comes in pursuit of us; He is the Shepherd in search of His lost sheep.
+Love is the reason He does not require us to earn even part of our salvation.
 Love is the reason that forgiveness of sins is a free gift.
 Love is the reason that no one who is truly penitent is turned away.
 Love is the reason Jesus stands between the sinner and the stones of the accusers.
 Love is the reason Jesus reaches down to the chief of sinners; He is a shameless bottom-feeder.
 How could we not love Him back?

 We all need love.
 We need to be loved and to love others.
 God is the source of all love; love is His essence and His invention.
 In our current society, however, love and sex have become so confused that some people have literally grown up unable to tell the difference.
-Through no fault of their own, they have been lied to about what love truly is.
+They have been lied to about what love truly is.